 - Vegan cheese plate for dessert (I opted not to have the special, a blueberry tartelette with tonka bean mousse, olive oil ice cream and “crumble”)

 Lucky Leek gets very busy, and I was only able to snag a same-day booking at the first seating, around 5:00 or 5:30 pm (which was fine, as I had an intercity train to catch at 10:00 pm).
-Reservations are definitely recommended for Lucky Leek and any of the city’s other famous upscale vegan restaurants, like Kopps and Cookies Cream (the latter has hosted celebrities like George Clooney!).
+Reservations are definitely recommended for Lucky Leek and any of the city’s other famous upscale restaurants serving vegan German food, like Kopps and Cookies Cream (the latter has hosted celebrities like George Clooney!).

 Being a Vegetarian in Germany